 Comprised of college students or adults 18 and older who want to volunteer, but are not seeking a long term commitment.
 All college students and other Independent volunteers must commit to one 4 hour shift per week for a minimum of 10 weeks.
 Most of our students are pursuing a career in healthcare.
 For more information or to apply, learn more about our Independent Volunteers.

 For students 14 to 17 years of age.
 Juniors work in a variety of areas throughout the Medical Center.
 It is particularly helpful to students who are considering a future in the medical field.
 It is a good opportunity to determine if the hospital is an environment in which you would like to work one day.
 Juniors work in the summer months and may work during the school year once they have completed orientation.
-If you are currently a HIGH SCHOOL student, we are not taking applications for the Junior Program in 2014.
 Click here for information or to apply in our Junior Volunteer Program!